Cielquan/python_test-cielquan/CONTRIBUTING.rst

     Build a package with ``poetry`` from the current source and test it with ``twine``.

 - ``test_code``:
-    The session will run all tests with the python version used by the virtualenv from where its invoked.
+    This session will run all tests with the python version used by the virtualenv from where it's invoked.
 If ``tox`` is used as virtualenv backend the tests are run with all specified and available python versions.

     **Addtional arguments**:

     * Any argument understood by ``pytest``.
-Defaults to ``tests`` (for the tests directory)
+Defaults to ``tests`` (tests directory)

 - ``coverage_merge``:
     Merge existing ``.coverage.*`` artifacts into one ``.coverage`` file and create XML (*coverage.xml*) and HTML (*/htmlcov*) reports.

 - ``coverage_report``:
-    Report the total coverage and diff coverage against origin/master.
+    Report the total coverage and diff coverage against origin/master or DIFF_AGAINST.

 - ``coverage``:
     Merge and report the coverage. (runs both coverage sessions above)